Top 10 Benefits & Uses Of Marigold Leaves For Health

-Recent study by Fedkovich Chernivtsi State University of Ukraine on Marigold!
+A recent study by the Fedkovich Chernivtsi State University of Ukraine on Marigold!
 Calendula shows that it has anti-cancer properties.
-In conjunction with other herbs such as Scorzonera humilis L, Aconitum moldavicum and Echinacea purpurea, MarigoldHas shown evidence of success in treating certain cancers.
+In conjunction with other herbs such as Scorzonera humilis L, Aconitum moldavicum and Echinacea purpurea, MarigoldHas showed evidence of success in treating certain cancers.

 Marigold!
 Calendula has been medicinally used around the world for centuries.
 It has been traditionally used to cure eczema, blepharitis, conjunctivitis, warts, and minor injuries such as wounds, sprain’s burns, cuts.
 Insect bites and bruises and minor burns, including sunburns.

-Calendula also acts as anti-septic and anti-inflammatory effects due to its flavonoid content.
-In mouthwashes and gargles, calendula helps to soothe sore throat or mouth tissue; and moreover has been uses to treat hemorrhoids.
+Calendula also acts as antiseptic and anti-inflammatory effects due to its flavonoid content.
+In mouthwashes and gargles, calendula helps to soothe a sore throat or mouth tissue; and moreover has been using to treat hemorrhoids.

 5.Best for Ulcers

 Marigold!
 Calendula tea or infusion can be made for the healing of irritating, painful colitis, Stomach ulcers, and mouth ulcers.
 Calendula is used for healing of external ulcers, and Wounds Calendula works by stimulating the lymphatic system and reduces swelling and cleansing pf toxins in the body.

 It works as anti-septic and improves blood circulation to the affected area.
 Although further research is needed in late Some clinical studies (Chakurski 1981, Krivenko 1989)validate the treatment of stomach ulcers.